-Control of electrical circuits via usb.
-Device management through the computer's USB port - Hardware - Computer and electronics for it!!!
+Control of electrical circuits via USB.
+Managing devices via a computer's USB port - Hardware - Computer and electronics!!!
 Full control over USB-connected equipment

-A computer control device for various devices, the diagram of which is shown in fig. 1 plugs into the computer's USB port, which is in every one of them today.
+A computer control device for various devices, the diagram of which is shown in Fig. 1, connects to the USB port of the computer, which is present in each of them today.
 The only chip of the device is a common microcontroller ATmega8.
-It is necessary for the organization of communication on the bus USB.
-Although it does not have a specialized hardware module, this function is performed by software.
+It is necessary for organizing communication via the bus.
+USB.
+Although it does not have a dedicated hardware module, this function is performed in software.

 Picture 1

-Resistor R1, connected between the positive output of the power supply and the USB D-bus line, puts it into low-speed LS mode with an exchange rate of 1.5 Mbps, which allows you to decrypt computer messages programmatically.
-Resistors R4 and R5 eliminate transients that occur during the exchange of information, which increases the stability of the work.
+Resistor R1, connected between the positive terminal of the power supply and the USB D-bus line, switches it to low-speed LS mode with an exchange rate of 1.5 Mbit/s, which allows you to decrypt computer messages in software.
+Resistors R4 and R5 eliminate transients that occur during information exchange, which increases operating stability.
 Capacitor C1 blocks impulse noise in the power circuit, which also improves the stability of the device.
-Diodes VD1 and VD2 serve to lower the microcontroller supply voltage to approximately 3.6 V - this is required to match the levels with the USB bus.
+Diodes VD1 and VD2 are used to lower the microcontroller supply voltage to approximately 3.6 V - this is required to match the levels with the USB bus.

 Device control signals are generated at the outputs PB0-PB5 and PC0, PC1 of the microcontroller.
-High logic level - the voltage is about 3.4 V. The low level voltage is close to zero.
-The outputs can be connected to devices that consume a current of not more than 10 mA (from each output).
-If large values of current or voltage are required, then matching nodes should be used.
+High logic level - voltage about 3.4 V. Voltage low level close to zero.
+You can connect devices to the outputs that consume a current of no more than 10 mA (from each output).
+If required large values current or voltage, then matching nodes should be used.

-The device is assembled on a prototyping board, a printed circuit board was not developed.
-MLT resistors, capacitors C2 and C3 - high-frequency ceramic capacitors, C1 - K50-35 or similar imported ones are used.
+The device is assembled on a breadboard, a printed circuit board has not been developed.
+MLT resistors are used, capacitors C2 and SZ are high-frequency ceramic capacitors, C1 is K50-35 or similar imported.
 Silicon diodes with a voltage drop across the junction of about 0.7 V.

-The program for the microcontroller was developed in the environment Bascom AVR versions 1.12.0.0.
-The library used to work with the USB bus swusb.LBX, which performs real-time software decoding of USB signals.
-The program code obtained as a result of compilation from a file with the HEX extension should be loaded into the FLASH memory of the microcontroller.
-The state of the microcontroller configuration bits must correspond to that shown in fig. 2.
+The program for the microcontroller was developed in the environment Bascom-AVR versions 1.12.0.0.
+A library is used to work with the USB bus swusb.LBX, which performs software decoding of USB signals in real time.
+The resulting program code from a file with the HEX extension should be loaded into the FLASH memory of the microcontroller.
+The state of the microcontroller configuration bits must correspond to that shown in Fig. 2.

 Figure 2

-The first time you connect your device to your computer, the operating system will detect a new USB HID compatible device named " uniUSB" and install the necessary drivers.
-In a few seconds, the device is configured and ready for use.
+When you connect your device to your computer for the first time operating system will discover something new USB HID compatible device named " uniUSB" and will install the necessary drivers.
+After a few seconds, the device is configured and ready for use.
 The UniUSB program was created to work with it.
-It is presented in two versions: for 32-bit (x86) and 64-bit (x64) operating systems of the Windows family.
-The 32-bit version has been tested on Windows 98, Windows XP, Windows 7, and the 64-bit version has been tested only on Windows XP x64.
+It is available in two versions: for 32-bit (x86) and 64-bit (x64) operating systems of the Windows family.
+The 32-bit version has been tested on Windows 98, Windows XP, and Windows 7 operating systems, while the 64-bit version has been tested only on Windows XP x64.

-Program UniUSB written in language PureBasic(version 4.31) using the user-defined functions library HID_Lib supporting work with USB HID devices.
-The appearance of the program window is shown in fig. 3.
+Program UniUSB written in language PureBasic(version 4.31) using the library of user-defined functions HID_Lib, supporting work with USB HID devices.
+Appearance The program window is shown in Fig. 3.

 Figure 3

-In the same folder as its executable file, there should be a file called UniUSB_KOfl.txt.
+In the same folder as its executable file there should be a file called UniUSB_KOfl.txt.
 This file stores the script for controlling external devices.
-When the program is started, the data from the file is loaded into the table located in the main window, and when the work is completed, it is saved in the file.
-Clicking the left mouse button on the table cells allows you to change their state: 1 - high logical level, 0 or empty - low logical level.
+When the program starts, data from the file is loaded into a table located in the main window, and when the work is completed, it is saved in the file.
+Left-clicking on table cells allows you to change their state: 1 - high logical level, 0 or empty - low logical level.

-To add or remove a table column, right-click on it and select the required action from the menu that appears.
-When you connect a device to the USB port, the program will detect it and activate the "Start" button located at the top of the window on the toolbar.
-Pressing this button starts the process of iterating through the columns of the table and setting the states of the outputs indicated in them.
-For greater clarity, the numbers of outputs that are currently set to a high logic level are highlighted to the left of the table.
+To add or delete a table column, you need to right-click on it and select the required action in the menu that appears.
+When you connect a device to a USB port, the program will detect it and activate the Start button located at the top of the window on the toolbar.
+Clicking this button starts the process of sorting through the table columns and setting the output states indicated in them.
+For greater clarity, to the left of the table the numbers of outputs on which this moment The logic level is set high.
 The search speed (time in milliseconds between transitions from column to column) is set in the "Speed, ms" field.

-Please note that the Windows operating system is multitasking!
-This means that the processor time is divided among many processes, sometimes hidden from the user, which are executed in turn, taking into account the priorities set in the system.
-Therefore, one should not expect great accuracy in maintaining time intervals of less than 100 ms.
+Please note, operating room Windows system- multitasking!
+This means that processor time is divided among many processes, sometimes hidden from the user, which are executed in turn, taking into account the priorities set in the system.
+Therefore, you should not expect great accuracy in maintaining time intervals of less than 100 ms.

-To briefly stop iterating through columns, use the "Pause" button.
-Pressing it again will continue the iteration from where it stopped.
-The "Stop" button completely stops iterating over the columns of the table.
-If the communication between the computer and the device fails or the device is disconnected from the computer's USB connector, the program will report an error by displaying an appropriate message in the status bar.
+To briefly stop sorting through columns, use the "Pause" button.
+Pressing it again will continue the search from where it stopped.
+The "Stop" button completely stops searching through the table columns.
+If the exchange of information between the computer and the device fails or the device is disconnected from the connector Computer USB, the program will report an error by displaying a corresponding message in the status bar.

 Source: Radio No. 2, 2011